chameleon-system/chameleon-base/UPGRADE-6.3.md

 See the Changed Interfaces and Method Signatures section whether changes in signatures affect the project.

+# Changed Features

+## TTools::GetModuleLoaderObject Returns New Object

+The method `TTools::GetModuleLoaderObject` now returns a new `TModuleLoader` instance instead of the global module loader.
+This instance will therefore only contain the module passed as argument, not all modules on the current page.

 # Changed Interfaces and Method Signatures

 This section contains information on interface and method signature changes which affect backwards compatibility (BC).